 - First, it’s essential to lead by example.
 When your employees sees that executives and managers are enthusiastic about the recognition program, they’ll feel motivated to follow suit.
-The leadership team at Horizon Blue Shield Blue Cross of New Jersey became the most active leaders on their recognition platform, and this created a culture of appreciation that permeated the entire company.
-The outcome was a 14% increase in employee engagement.

 - Secondly, management appreciation is a major factor in employee happiness and engagement (employees leave managers, not companies).
 Fifty percent of employees believe being thanked by managers not only improved their relationship, but also built trust with their higher-ups.
 It’s especially important to emphasize leadership recognition given 30% of workers feel “not very” or “not at all” valued by their superiors.